 5. Pour Wine Yeast & Yeast Nutrient into the mixture and stir slowly.
 Close the lid of the fermenter tightly with the airlock in place and half filled with water.

 Note: mixture’s temperature before adding of yeast to it should not exceed 25 - 30°C.

 6. Store the fermenter at a constant room temperature, 20-25°C, for 7-12 days.
 At lower temperatures it will take longer fermentation time.
 25°C is recommended temperature.
 Avoid drafts and cold floors!

-Then add CLARISIL to the fermenter and mix very well again.
+2. Add ClariSil, mix well and leave for 1 hour.
+Then add Gelasol & wine Stabilizer to the fermenter and mix well again.